 Welcome to Emeco House

 Emeco was founded on the principle "Begin with what's left over.
 Turn it into what will last."
 Emeco House is a testament to that ethos.
 A complete conversion of a neglected 1940's sewing shop situated at the edge of a residential neighborhood in Venice, Los Angeles, Emeco house is a work/living/event space that serves as a hub for local architects, designers and the local community to connect.
+Open by appointment.

 Film by The Local Project